 I read once ,“You’re only as young as your spine is flexible”, and it makes perfect sense.
 If it’s only ever moving in one direction (forward and down), you’re heading straight into the ground!
 Everyone knows that after doing, oh I don’t know, a workout with 80 reps of bench press and goblet squats, your shoulders and chest are sore the next day, maybe even more like the next hour!
 Then you have that feeling for anywhere up to several days that you just want to round forward instead of sit up, or stand up straight.
 Below you’ll find two very simple, and straightforward release techniques that will not only get your chest and shoulders to open up, but also allow your spine to release all the way up through the neck.
 The more you focus on the breath when opening up the chest, the better shape your lungs will be in to support the breath needed to execute powerful and explosive lifts.

-One basic rule I follow and try to hammer home with all my yoga students alike: If it hurts, DON’T DO IT.
+One basic rule I follow and try to hammer home with yoga students alike: If it hurts, DON’T DO IT.
 Sounds exactly like what you hear from the P360 coaches on learning a new exercise?

 There’s a fine line between discomfort and pain, and a lot of what you may experience with these stretches and movements is going to be discomfort, but be mindful of the difference!
 Therein lies a great opportunity to work on your awareness and focus on the breath.
 When you are uncomfortable, and you can learn to breath and turn off that “fight/flight/freeze” response, your body, your nervous systems, and your mind are going to all calm down, and accept release.
 You will become stronger this way, you will become more aware, and you will keep your body healthier, and more indestructible through these practices.
 Sooner than later, you’ll begin to crush all movements with a greater sense of mobility, stability, and focus.